wec098/BIMM143/README.md

 # BIMM143 Github test

-This is my work from BIMM 143 at UCSD
+This is my work from BIMM 143 at UC San Diego.